Lot 1 - Land and Buildings at Brierlow Bar Farm Brierlow Bar, Buxton SK17 9PY

 Offering approx. 38.36 acres (15.52 ha), fronting onto and accessed off the B5053.This block comprises various large fields bound by drystone walls, all suitable for grazing and some for mowing.
 The pasture is in good heart and split by a tarmac and hardcore track leading to a hard standing area.

-Lot 1 has mains water.
+Lot 1 has mains water and electric connected.
 There is mains water currently connected to lots 2 and 3, however if sold separately to Lot 1, submeters are to be inserted by the purchasers of lots 2 and 3.
 Lot 5 has a separate mains water connection.
 Lot 6 will be sold with the rights to lay a pipe over lot 5 and insert a submeter for water.

 Tenure & Possession: